Bring life back to family game night with these exciting games that the whole family will enjoy.

 This can make them very upset sometimes, but this is a great learning moment that you can talk through.

-Children take to winning and losing very seriously.
+Small children take to winning and losing very seriously, even older children.

 We need to be there to help them with their emotional reaction, especially if its a negative one when they have lost the game.

-When we first started to play games, my son would run away to his room because he was upset about losing, or sometimes even losing a turn in the middle of a game.
+When we first started to play games, my son would run away to his room because he was upset about losing, or sometimes even losing a turn in the middle of family-friendly games, this is when he was still a toddler.

 We need to be there to guide them through their frustration and provide a positive experience during this fun time with the family.

-It can be daunting to play a game with a toddler who can explode with unhappiness at any given moment, but it’s essential.
+It can be daunting to play a game with a toddler who can explode with unhappiness at any given moment, but it’s essential to learn these skills especially for younger children.

 You can always help toddlers win; they need that guidance when playing the game.
-You will probably want to keep your toddler happy when playing games with the family, to keep the peace.
+You will probably want to keep your little kids happy when playing games with the family, to keep the peace.

-I hope you enjoyed this amazing list board games for families.
-These games have brought my family a lot of joy, some tears, but mostly joy
+I hope you enjoyed this amazing list of classic board games that the entire family can enjoy.
+These games have brought my family a lot of joy and quality time.
+We also love to buy a new board game every few months, and they make excellent gifts for kids!

 Remember that kids take to losing seriously and it is really important to walk them through their disappointments when that happens.